5 Best Places to Swim with Dolphins in New Zealand

 There are opportunities to swim with dusky dolphins all year round in Kaikoura.
 This species of dolphin is known for their acrobatic ability, so swimmers could be in for bonus entertainment.
 Wildlife-lovers will also enjoy Kaikoura for its seal, whale and albatross sightings too!
 Find out more about Kaikoura in Kaikoura – Guide for Backpackers.

 Swim with the world’s smallest dolphins: Hector’s dolphins.
 Hector’s dolphins are super friendly so are bound to come close and say hello (in their own dolphin way).
 What also makes swimming with dolphins in Akaroa special is the vibrant blue water, as well as the high possibility of spotting penguins and seals along the way.
 Plan your dolphin swimming experience with Black Cat Cruises and find out more about Akaroa in Akaroa – Guide for Backpackers.

 3. The Bay of Islands

 [Update: swimming with bottlenose dolphins is now prohibited in the Bay of Islands.
 Dolphin-viewing cruises still operate in the afternoons].
 The Bay of Islands has warmer water in summer making it a more pleasant swimming option.
 Dolphins are common visitors to the bay and many cruises have the option to pop on a wetsuit and get in the water when the opportunity arises.
-If your sighting is unsuccessful, then a couple of campanies offer you to come back again free of charge.
+If your sighting is unsuccessful, then a couple of companies offer you to come back again free of charge.
 It’s worth checking whether you can swim with dolphins in the Bay of Islands due to common DoC restrictions.
 Book your dolphin swim with Explore NZ or Great Sights.

 4. Marlborough Sounds

 Beautiful scenery surrounds you while there is a possibility of seeing five different species of dolphin.
 There is a high swim success to be had in the summer at Marlborough Sounds.
 Book your tour with E-Ko Tours for dolphin viewing and/or swimming.
 Learn more about this beautiful part of the South Island in Top 10 Natural Attractions in Marlborough.

 5. Bay of Plenty